ReeveVanneman/occupations/README.md

 minister (2040= clergy; not government minister, but specific government ministers such as "foreign minister" =31, legislative leader)
 painter (2600= artist; not construction worker)
 producer (2710= producers and directors; not a producer of x, coal producer)
-scout (9812= military, rank ns: not to scout, not baseball scout)
+rebel (9813= rebel military, rank ns; not the broader meaning of a "rebellious" person, nor "Old Miss Rebels")) scout (9812= military, rank ns: not to scout, not baseball scout)

     -  some ambiguous jobtitles are coded into a broad, overall occupation code that captures multiple occupations:
 director (3280= professional managerial, nec, for both movie director and Center director)
     -  other somewhat ambiguous jobtitles are coded into 3288= likely prof/mgr code, that captures only one meaning but might not be an occupation;